deluser8/deluser8.github.io/content/news/_index.md

 news_items:

+- text: Our paper has been accepted by IMC 25.
+Congratulations to Yijing.
+  extra_text: "Mar 2025."
+  date: 2025-03-23

 - text: Attended the NDSS 2025 in San Diego, California.
   extra_text: "Feb 2025."
   date: 2025-02-23

 - text: Our paper has been accepted by USENIX Security 25.
 Congratulations to Mingxuan.
   extra_text: "Jan 2025."
   date: 2025-01-25